Charm- and Bottom-Quark Production in Au$+$Au Collisions at $\sqrt{s_{_{NN}}}$ = 200 GeV

 Figure~\ref{fig:Raa_e_ratio} shows the significance of the difference between \raace and \raabe, where the ratio of \raabe/\raace is calculated, leading to cancellation of the correlated uncertainty between \ctoe and \btoe yields.
 The data show that \raabe is at least one standard deviation higher than \raace in almost the entire \pt range for the most central events 0\%--40\%, with the largest difference at 3~\gevc.

-To account for possible auto-correlations in the electron-decay kinematics, the \raa of parent charm and bottom hadrons are calculated with the unfolded yield of charm and bottom hadrons as shown in Fig.~\ref{fig:Raa_h_Pt}.
-It shows a significant difference of the yield suppression between charm and bottom hadrons in the region $2<\pt<6$~\gevc in 0\%--40\% central collisions, similar to what is observed in the decay electron space.
+To account for possible autocorrelations in the electron-decay kinematics, the \raa of parent charm and bottom hadrons are calculated with the unfolded yield of charm and bottom hadrons as shown in Fig.~\ref{fig:Raa_h_Pt}.
+A significant difference of the yield suppression between charm and bottom hadrons is observed in the region $2<\pt<6$~\gevc in 0\%--40\% central collisions, similar to what is seen in the decay-electron space.